vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 It's also important to know that predictions made with velocity are not foolproof.
 Your team is probably not going to deliver the same amount of points each week.
 There is always going to be variation in the number of points your team delivers each week.
 The variation is also known as *volatility*.
 The more volatility, the higher the margin of error in velocity-based predictions.

 It's important for your team to monitor volatility, especially when there is high degrees of it.
 Together, your team has to figure out the cause of the volatility and eliminate it.
-Otherwise, your team won't be able to predict completion dates with confidence, and the project managers won't be able to plan.
+Otherwise, your team won't be able to predict completion dates with confidence, and the product managers won't be able to plan.

 ## Q: Why Not Estimate Bugs and Chores?

-If velocity predicts when stories will be done, why not estimate bugs and chores?
-Because you won't be able to rely on velocity to predict when stories are going to be done.
+The reason you don't want to estimate bugs and chores is because you won't be able to rely on velocity to predict when stories are going to be done.

-Here why: Stories are planned, but bugs are an **unintended consequence of feature development**.
-A bug represents something that used to work, but now doesn't.
+Here's why.
+Stories are planned, but bugs are an **unintended consequence of feature development**.
+A bug represents something that used to work, but no longer does.
 The completion of the original story is already accounted for in your team's velocity and forward progress.
 It would be inaccurate to get a second "velocity boost", or to show additional forward progress from fixing what is accidentally broken, given that the bug can be thought of as a step backwards in progress.
 If the team fixes the same bug twenty times, they did not make twenty steps of progress.
 Instead, the team is bogged down by the bug, and its velocity might slowdown to reflect the situation.

 Likewise, non-feature or bug-related tasks known as "chores" are a necessary aid to feature development.
 It is usually not possible to plan for these up front.
 They become apparent in reaction to the needs of the product as it evolves.
-If you start pointing bugs and chores, you'll artificially inflate your velocity.
+If you start pointing bugs and chores, your velocity will artificially inflate.

-Imagine you've been pointing bugs and chores as they've cropped up, and adding them to the backlog.
-Also, imagine that the process has led you to a current "velocity" of twenty points per week.
-Your backlog is now empty, and your product manager shows your team 10 new stories.
-You and the other engineers estimate those stories at forty points.
-So you all say, "It will take us two weeks to complete these!"
-But you'll be wrong.
-Because you won't just work on those stories; as you develop those stories, you'll have to deal with bugs and chores that crop up.
-Since your velocity was artificially inflated, you weren't able to accurately predict how long the stories would truly take.
+For example, You are pointing bugs and chores as they crop up, then adding them to the backlog.
+This process has led you to a current "velocity" of twenty points per week.
+The team backlog is finally empty, but now a product manager shows 10 new stories to your team.
+Together, your team estimates forty points for the stories, and informs the product manager that it is going to take two weeks to complete the 10 stories.

+The information that your team provided to the product manager is inaccurate.

+Here's why.
+Your team is not just going to work on the 10 stories.
+As you develop the stories, you'll encounter bugs and chores.
+Because your velocity was artificially inflated, you were unable to accurately predict how long the stories would take to complete.

 Bugs and chores have to bring velocity down.
 That's why we don't point them.
 We want our velocity to tell us how long it will take to complete stories (i.e., user value).
-If you inflate it with bugs and chores, then you've lost your ability to predict how long it will actually take you to deliver new value.
+If you inflate velocity with bugs and chores, then you've lost your ability to predict how long it will actually take to deliver new value.

 ## Q: What is the Value of Continuous Integration/Continuous Delivery?

-There are two questions to consider when shipping software:
+There are two questions to consider when planning to ship software:
 * Should we ship?
 * Can we ship?

-* "Should we ship?" is ultimately a business decision.
+* "Should we ship?" is a business decision.
 Is it valuable for the business to put the latest features in the hands of the users right now?
 The product manager (PM) represents the business interests on the team and must own this decision.
-* "Can we ship?" is fundamentally an engineering question.
-Is the software in a working state?
-Is the team confident it won't fail in production?
-The goal of the XP engineers is to **always** have a "Yes" answer to this question.
-A team that can't ship, can't learn, and can't immediately address bugs or critical security vulnerabilities.
+* "Can we ship?" is an engineering question.
+Does the software work?
+Is the team confident it is going to pass in production?
+The goal of the XP engineers is to **always** answer "Yes" when asked this question.
+A team that unable to ship, is unable to learn, and unable to immediately address bugs or critical security vulnerabilities.
 The longer a team spends not learning, the greater the risk that it is wasting time and money building the wrong thing.

 The combination of three XP practices make it possible for teams to always have a "Yes" answer to the question "Can We Ship?".
 These include: